4265 San Felipe # 1000

 While helmet laws help to ensure at least a certain layer of protection in motorcycle crashes, the force of a car and motorcycle collision can still lead to a traumatic brain injury.

 These injuries can lead to consistent headaches, seizures, memory loss, and more.
 And, if you get into a motorcycle accident, never remove your helmet until medical assistance arrives.
+Working with a Houston brain injury attorney can give you a better chance at securing the compensation you deserve for your suffering.

 Back or Spinal Cord Injury

 Apart from a traumatic brain injury, back and spinal cord injuries are some of the most devastating and catastrophic injuries that a motorcyclist can experience.
 These types of injuries result from direct trauma to a person’s back or spinal cord.
-This serious injury can stem from head on collisions, a direct hit from one or more other cars, or directly hitting your back after a car and motorcycle accident.
+This serious injury can stem from head-on collisions, a direct hit from one or more other cars, or directly hitting your back after a car and motorcycle accident.

 Road Rash

 Road rash is the abrasion caused by a person’s skin scraping along a hard surface, such as pavement.
 During traffic accidents, if a car hits your motorcycle, you can be thrown from your motorcycle and slide across the road.
-This friction can result in serious road rash that leads to intense pain, potential infections and permanent scarring.
+This friction can result in serious road rash that leads to intense pain, potential infections, and permanent scarring.

 Internal Injuries